openculturas/openculturas-distribution/README.md

 A: The package which we use to patch dependencies allows to ignore patches.
 For more information go to https://github.com/cweagans/composer-patches#ignoring-patches.

+Q: How can I contribute to OpenCulturas?

+A: Please read the [Contribution gudelines](CONTRIBUTING.md).

 ## Development

+Please read the [Development guidelines](DEVELOPMENT.md) before you start.

 We recommend to use https://ddev.com for development.